-A storage share represents allocated logical storage space within a storage service and can be accessed through the service's endpoint(s).
+A storage share represents allocated logical storage space within a storage environment and can be accessed through the services endpoint(s).

 The access of a user domain to storage shares is described by storage mapping policies.
 A share may have more than one environment for which it may offer storage capacity information.
-This capacity information should reflect the share's environment in the type attribute.
+This capacity information should reflect the shares environment in the type attribute.